emundo/MobileEdge-iOS/README.md

 We are also still working on the server-side counterpart, as well as an Android version of this framework.

+Please note, that there might be major bugs here.
+We still want to release this, so others get a chance to start looking at it (and finding the bugs ;)).

 ##Architecture
-The MobileEdge architecture consists of two seperate parts:
+The MobileEdge architecture consists of two separate parts:

 1. client-side frameworks that encrypt data for remote identities and decrypt received messages, as well as allowing the routing